 Make sure your contact information is up to date

 I know this is probably a no-brainer, but go through your site, make sure all of your information is correct.
-Link to your social channels and provide all contact information.
+Link to your social channels (and be sure they’re linked correctly) and provide all contact information.
 This not only helps someone contact you if need be, but also builds trust in you and your company.
-Would you trust a company that doesn’t tell you where they are?
+Would you trust a company that doesn’t tell you where they are located?

 Fonts, colors and design